conestack/node/README.rst

 Overview
 --------

-Data structures could be described as tree.
-Some are by nature ``treeish``, like XML documents, LDAP directories or filesystem directory trees, while others could be treaten as.
+Data structures could be described as trees.
+Some are by nature ``treeish``, like XML documents, LDAP directories or filesystem directory trees, while others can be treated that way.

-Further, python has elegant ways for customizing all sorts of datamodel related API.
+Furthermore, python has elegant ways for customizing all sorts of datamodel related APIs.
 The `dictionary container type
 <http://docs.python.org/reference/datamodel.html#emulating-container-types>`_
 fits almost completely the purpose of representing a node of a tree.
 The same API is also described in ``zope.interface.common.mapping.IFullMapping``.